sanjeevtandon/DemoApplication/Readme.txt

 	c) Sorted Number List.
 6) After desired set of entries restart the application.
 7) Open the browser and type url localhost:8080 and press enter
 8) The last result i.e. the sorted number list, time taken to sort and number of re-arrangements will be shown on gui.
-Here to make it light i am storing the result data in a property file i.e. data.properties, we can store it in other storage mediums also like DB etc.
+Here to make it light weight i am storing the result data in a property file i.e. data.properties, we can store it in other storage mediums also like DB etc.

 Tack och Hälsningar